A story from the Backpacker archives

 We part ways at the Salt Lake City airport as passersby wonder what a trailer full of goats is doing curbside in departures.
 I can hear Draco, Eclipse, and Lunar bleating softly as we walk away, but I resist the urge to turn.
 Sometimes the leader’s grasp over the led—no matter how unshakable it looks—is just a matter of managed perceptions.
 I tell myself they bleat for me.
 Casey Lyons, beastmaster.

-Senior Editor Casey Lyons only wears the beige hat for his wife now.
+Former Backpacker Deputy Editor Casey Lyons only wears the beige hat for his wife now.